-Nurse Spotlight: Defending Your License
+Nurse Practitioner Spotlight: Defending Your License

-Nurses Service Organization (NSO), in collaboration with CNA, has published our Nurse Liability Claim Report: 4th Edition.
-It includes statistical data and case scenarios from CNA claim files, as well as risk management recommendations designed to help nurses reduce their malpractice exposures and improve patient safety.
+Nurses Service Organization (NSO), in collaboration with CNA, has published our Nurse Practitioner Liability Claim Report: 5th Edition.
+It includes statistical data and case scenarios from CNA claim files, as well as risk management recommendations designed to help nurse practitioners (NPs) reduce their malpractice exposures and improve patient safety.

-You may access the complete report, and additional Risk Control Spotlights, at: www.nso.com/nurseclaimreport.
+You may access the complete report, and additional Risk Control Spotlights, at: www.nso.com/NPclaimreport.

-This Nurse Spotlight focuses on our analysis and risk recommendations regarding one of the most significant topics in the report: Defending Your License.
+This NP Spotlight focuses on an analysis and risk recommendations regarding one of the most significant topics in the report: Defending Your License.

-A nurse's license is one's livelihood, so protecting it is paramount.
-A nurse's practice and behavior is expected to be safe, competent, ethical and in compliance with applicable laws and rules.
+An NP's license is one's livelihood, and its protection is paramount.
+An NP's practice and conduct are expected to be safe, competent, ethical and in compliance with applicable laws and rules.
 The State Board of Nursing (SBON) serves to protect the public and promote the progress of the profession, and thus should be respected for its work in these areas.
-However, when a complaint is made against a nurse to the SBON, nurses must be equipped with the resources to adequately defend themselves.
-Being unprepared may represent the difference between a nurse retaining or losing their license.
-This Spotlight provides an overview of the role of the SBON in the legal/regulatory system, describes the disciplinary process, and imparts helpful recommendations on defending yourself if you were to receive a complaint summons.
+However, when a complaint is asserted against an NP to the SBON, NPs must be equipped with the resources to adequately defend themselves.
+Being unprepared may represent the difference between an NP retaining or losing their license.
+This Spotlight provides an overview of the role of the SBON in the legal/regulatory system, describes the disciplinary process, and imparts helpful recommendations on defending yourself if you were to receive a licensing board complaint.

-The 4th Edition of the NSO/CNA Nurse Liability Claim Report revealed a total of 1,377 closed license protection matters with payment in the five-year analysis, with an average defense expense of \$5,330.
-This data reflects an increase over the previous data set.
+The 5th Edition of the NSO/CNA Nurse Practitioner Liability Claim Report revealed a total of 250 closed license protection matters with payment in the five-year analysis, with an average defense expense of \$7,155.
+This data reflects an increase in the average defense expense compared to the previous dataset.
+License protection matters include reimbursement for the cost of legal representation to defend the NP during the SBON investigation.
+Therefore, the reasons for the rise of SBON defense payments include the escalating costs of defense counsel, inflation, and the individual nature of each SBON disciplinary investigation, which may take years to resolve.

-The chart below represents the 2020 distribution of license protection matters by license type.
-The average total payment represents only the legal fees and other expenses involved in defending the nurse against the complaint.
+The chart below represents the license protection data comparison for the 2012, 2017 and 2022 Claim Reports.
+The average total payment reflects the legal fees and other expenses involved in defending the NP against the complaint.
 Any costs or expense associated with fines or indemnity/settlement payments to a plaintiff are not included.
-The percentage of license protection matters correlates to the proportion of RNs and LPNs/LVNs within the overall CNA/NSO-insured nurse population.